akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice held her breath.

 Goosie pressed her warm head against Godfrey's knee.
 Just once.
-Then waddled back to the hearth.
+Then waddled back to the hearth, as though it were more cozy.

 Harold laughed—a real laugh, surprised out of him.

 "Well.
-That's that, then."
+That's official, then."

 "What?"

-"The goose decides.
+"Goosie made up her mind, decided.
 Always did."

 Godfrey looked down at his knee, where the warmth still lingered.
 Then at Beatrice.
-And for the first time, he smiled—a real smile, unguarded and young.
+And for the first time, he smiled—a real smile, unguarded and young, sensing what he'd missed all his life.

 "She knows who she is."